Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 If you haven’t been to the cathedral, now’s the time.
 Also in the Piazza Duomo, you’ll find the Baroque-style Santa Lucia Alla Badia and the lavish, Rococo-style Palazzo Borgia del Casale.

-At the Piazza Archimede, there’s the Fountain of Diana.
+At the Piazza Archimede, there’s the Fontana di Diana.
 If you’re feeling peckish, swing by nearby Pasticceria Artale to sample some of their traditional sweet or savoury goodies.

-You could also explore Ortigia’s Jewish Quarter, the Giudeca, and the nearby Forte Vigliena for views.
-On the very tip of the island hulks the 13th century Castello Maniace, which can also be visited.
+You could also explore the Giudecca (the Jewish Quarter), and the nearby Forte Vigliena for views.
+On the very tip of the island hulks the 13th-century Castello Maniace, which can also be visited.

 As the sun drops, make your way back to the island’s west for aperitivo hour or head out along the jetty near the Fountain of Arethusa to watch the sun set before finding dinner.